 When patients are diagnosed with mesothelioma, physicians place the disease into different stages according to its development.
-This allows doctors to understand how advanced the cancer is and in turn decide what the patient’s prognosis is.
 According to the National Cancer Institute (NCI), there are currently four stages of mesothelioma, with the latter stages being the most severe.

 Stage I: Localized

 Stage I is the first stage of mesothelioma.
 It’s broken up into either Stage IA or Stage IB.
 At this point, the cancer is still localized and patients have the best chances of successful treatment.

 Stage IA is diagnosed when the cancer is located in either the lining of one side of the chest wall or the lining of the chest cavity, between the lungs.
 At this stage, cancer has not yet spread from these points in the body.

 Stage IB is diagnosed when the cancer is found in both the lining of the chest walls as well as the lining of the chest cavity.
 Again, cancer has not yet spread from these points.